blizzrdof77/wp-admin-ui-customize/readme.txt

 11. Login Screen Customized

 == Changelog ==

+= 1.2.1 =
+fixed because there was a mistake in the notation.
+Changed the layout.
+Priority of the side menu, and how to save slug was changed.

 = 1.2 =
 was be able to hide the menu add, and the delete menu, and the change permalink.